DioneProtocol/coreth/plugin/evm/README.md

 ## Atomic Transactions

-Atomic transactions utilize Shared Memory (documented [here](https://github.com/DioneProtocol/odysseygo/blob/master/chains/atomic/README.md)) to send assets to the P-Chain and X-Chain.
+Atomic transactions utilize Shared Memory (documented [here](https://github.com/DioneProtocol/odysseygo/blob/master/chains/atomic/README.md)) to send assets to the O-Chain and A-Chain.

 Operations on shared memory cannot be reverted, so atomic transactions must separate their verification and processing into two stages: verifying the transaction as valid to be performed within its block and actually performing the operation.
-For example, once an export transaction is accepted, there is no way for the C-Chain to take that asset back and it can be imported immediately by the recipient chain.
+For example, once an export transaction is accepted, there is no way for the D-Chain to take that asset back and it can be imported immediately by the recipient chain.

-The C-Chain uses the account model for its own state, but atomic transactions must be compatible with the P-Chain and X-Chain, such that C-Chain atomic transactions must transform between the account model and the UTXO model.
+The D-Chain uses the account model for its own state, but atomic transactions must be compatible with the O-Chain and A-Chain, such that D-Chain atomic transactions must transform between the account model and the UTXO model.